shahjalalh/vote_lunch/README.md

     }
 ```

-> For time limitation, only few test cases is written.
+> For time limitation, only few test cases are written.